robotics-masters/robohatmm1-docs/docs/firmwares/bootloader.md

 ## Enter Bootloader Mode

 To enter the bootloader mode on RoboHAT MM1, please plugin the Micro-USB cable to your computer, then double press the reset button located on the right bottom side of the board and above the Grove connecter.
-Then you will see the on board Red LED blink in breath mode, then you will see a RoboBoot drive on the your computer, CONGRATULATION your mm1 is currently in the bootloader mode.
+Then you will see the on board Red LED blink in breath mode, then you will see a ROBOM4BOOT drive on the your computer.

+CONGRATULATION!!! your RoboHAT MM1 is currently in the bootloader mode.

 ## Developer

-We used the Adafruit fork of the UF2 code which support both SAMD21 and SAMD51 microcontroller.
+We used the Adafruit fork of the UF2 code which supports SAMD51G19 microcontroller which is used on the RoboHAT MM1.